paulo-pertierra/google-professional-devops-cert-notes/1.1 Designing the overall resource hierarchy for an organization/Shared Networking.md

 ### Dedicated Interconnect: Allows 1 or more direct private connections to Google, covered by 99.99% SLA, can be backed by VPN too.

-### Partner Interconnect: Useful if Datacenter is physical location that can't reach dedicated interconnect colocation facility, useful if you dont need 10GB/s connection, and can be configured to support mission critical service or apps that can tolerate some downtime.
+### Partner Interconnect: Useful if Data center is physical location that can't reach dedicated interconnect colocation facility, useful if you don't need 10 GB/s connection, and can be configured to support mission critical service or apps that can tolerate some downtime.
 Covered by 99.99% SLA too.

 ### Cross-Cloud interconnect: dedicated connectivity between GCP and another Cloud provider.
-Supports adoption of integrated multicloud strategy.
-10Gb/s or 100Gb/s
+Supports adoption of integrated multi-cloud strategy.
+10 Gbps or 100 Gbps

+# Important consideration for Firewalls

+Every VPC network has two implied firewall rules that block all incoming connections and allow all outgoing connections.